 I aim for my work to be both beautiful and playful and at times even absurd or humorous; it addresses my own repulsion, frustration, and at the same time attraction to gender based expectations.

-Jill Baker Gower is an artist, metalsmith, and educator who resides in southern New Jersey where she is an Associate Professor of Art at Rowan University.
+Jill Baker Gower is a metalsmith, jeweler, and educator who recently relocated to Madison, WI.
+Prior to moving, Jill resided in southern New Jersey where she was an Associate Professor of Art at Rowan University in Glassboro, NJ for eleven years.
 She is originally from the Chicago area, received her BS in Art Education from the University of Wisconsin - Madison, and her MFA in Metals from Arizona State University.
-Jill’s work has been in many juried and curated exhibitions nationwide and has been published in Metalsmith magazine, 500 Enameled Objects and the forthcoming book CAST.
+Jill’s work has been in many juried and curated exhibitions nationwide and has been published in Metalsmith magazine and books such as 500 Enameled Objects, CAST, and Little Dreams in Glass and Metals: Enameling in America 1920 to the Present.
 Jill is a former resident artist of Arrowmont School of Arts and Crafts in Gatlinburg, TN.
 Jill was a recipient of the New Jersey State Council on the Arts Individual Artist Fellowship (2015).